lenincompres/DOM.js/README.md

 });
 ```

-You can name these elements anything—in this case they were named _elements_—; another recommended name is _children_.
+You can name these elements anything—in this case, they were named _elements_—; another recommended name is _children_.
 Each will be assigned a specified tag.
 But, you must avoid using known property names like: _content_, _margin_, _text_, etc. Using a plural word for the property helps avoid this mistake.

 Similarly, if you give DOM.set an array, it assumes it is an array of elements, and will create them as *div*s, or any tag property they possess.